MuhametSmaili/note-it/README.md

 > 🚧 WARNING
 > This project is under heavy development

-The project design is created [by Altin Smaili](https://www.figma.com/file/h66qGHcw4DzCZMotoqioTV/Note-It?node-id=2%3A121)
+The project is designed [by Altin Smaili](https://www.figma.com/file/h66qGHcw4DzCZMotoqioTV/Note-It?node-id=2%3A121)